-A Comprehensive Exam will be administered by the Graduate Faculty.
+The Graduate Faculty will administer a Comprehensive Exam.
 The student is expected to use the examination to creatively demonstrate his/her ability to integrate effectively the various fields of study and apply them to his/her own professional area.
 The Comprehensive Examination will be administered upon completion of course work and before the submission of a dissertation proposal.